About Montecito LakesView Onsite District Facilities Manager Reports on the Lakes

 - Fourth, there will be challenges obtaining adequate water to irrigate the additional common areas and private lawns being created in the phase 2C townhomes development, which is ongoing presently.

-Total Dissolved Solids (TDS) in CDD pond water are measured on a monthly basis.
+Total Dissolved Solids (TDS) in CDD lake water are measured on a monthly basis.
 The table below lists results found.
 Values are color coded to indicate:

 - Green – Values less than 1,000 mg/L – Safe to use for irrigation